Learn more about skull base tumors and how they are treated.

-Meningiomas: Meningiomas grow in the linings of the nerves found in the brain lining.
+Meningiomas: Meningiomas grow in the linings of the brain.
 They are typically benign but can be malignant in some instances.
 They can grow and spread quickly.

 Chordomas: Chordomas are most often found in men between the ages of 20 to 40.
-They grow from remaining embryonic stem cells in the outside of the dural covering of the brain.
+They grow from remaining embryonic cells on the outside of the dural covering of the brain.
 These skull base tumors are more difficult to treat than others as they occur in the midline.

-Chondrosarcomas: Chondrosarcomas are the rarest type of skull base tumors and grow in the temporal bone of the brain.
-They negatively impact the bony structures of the skull and brain and grow slowly.
+Chondrosarcomas: Chondrosarcomas are a rare type of skull base tumor and which can grow in the petrous apex of the temporal bone.
+They can destroy the bony structures of the skull and brain and grow slowly.

 Skull Base Tumor Diagnosis and Treatment Options

 Skull base tumors are typically diagnosed with computed tomography or MRI technology.
-CT and MRI tests allow doctors to determine the size, grade, and severity of these growths.
+CT and MRI tests allow doctors to determine the size, and spread of these growths.